I-Bliss/DSA-Amazon-Project/README.md

 ## Analytical Tasks with Solution
 1. What is the average % by product category;
+-+ Pivot table with an average field formular

-2. How many products are listed under each category;
+3. How many products are listed under each category;

-3. What is the total number of reviews per Category;
+4. What is the total number of reviews per Category;

-4. Which Products have the highest average ratings;
+5. Which Products have the highest average ratings;

-5. What is the actual vs discounted price by category;
+6. What is the actual vs discounted price by category;

-6. Which products have the highest number of reviews;
+7. Which products have the highest number of reviews;

-7. How many products have a 50% discount?
+8. How many products have a 50% discount?

-8. What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)
+9. What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)

-9. What is the total potential revenue (actual_price × rating_count) by category
+10. What is the total potential revenue (actual_price × rating_count) by category

-10. What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)
+11. What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)

-11. How does the rating relate to the level of discount
+12. How does the rating relate to the level of discount

-12. How many products have fewer than 1,000 reviews
+13. How many products have fewer than 1,000 reviews

-13. Which categories have products with the highest discounts
+14. Which categories have products with the highest discounts

-14. Identify the top 5 products in terms of rating and number of reviews combined
+15. Identify the top 5 products in terms of rating and number of reviews combined

 ## Analysis
 ## Visuals & Dashboard